logo

 It's either they're being submissive or they're guarding you.

-This is a very common behavior of dogs associated with something called ‘submissive urination’, which is basically when an animal urinates when it is threatened or nervous.
-A dog sitting with its back to you is a submissive behavior which shows they are unsure of you and they are scared.
+This is a very common behavior of dogs associated with something called ‘submissive urination,’ which is basically when an animal urinates when it is threatened or nervous.
+A dog sitting with its back to you is a submissive behavior that shows it is unsure of you and scared.

-I would recommend petting her and talking to her in a low tone of voice to help her be more comfortable.
-Dogs are social animals, so you should also try to spend more time with her to help her get more comfortable around you.
+I would recommend petting her and talking to her in a low tone of voice to help her feel more comfortable.
+Dogs are social animals, so you should also try to spend more time with her to help her get accustomed to you.

-The second reason that is, Dogs will sit facing somewhere because they think that way, they’re guarding you.
+The second reason is that dogs will sit facing away because they think that way, they’re guarding you.
 If facing you, the dog figures that it can’t see what’s going on behind you.

 It's either they're being submissive or they're guarding you.